Multi-state Practice & FAQs

 Is there an application or fee for the EMS Compact Privilege to Practice?

 No. The EMS Compact does not obligate or require any EMS Agency to hire or utilize EMS personnel.
-However, the EMS Compact does make the process fast and quicker if an EMS Agency chooses to affiliate you.Is the Privilege to Practice the same as reciprocity?
+However, it does make the process faster if an EMS Agency chooses to affiliate with you.Is the Privilege to Practice the same as reciprocity?

 No. EMS personnel must obtain and maintain a license in their home state of practice.
 The EMS Compact extends a privilege to practice under authorized circumstances to EMS personnel based on their home license.
 To remain active under the EMS Compact, EMS personnel must follow their home state rules for licensure, license renewals (recertification), and maintain a relationship with an authorized physician medical director.

-Does the EMS Compact cover EMS Agencies, Ambulances, Employers?
+Does the EMS Compact cover EMS Agencies, Ambulances, and Employers?

 The EMS Compact only applies to qualified EMS Personnel.
 The EMS Compact DOES NOT apply to EMS Agencies, Ambulances, or Employers.
-EMS agencies, ambulances, and employers are required to meet all applicable state and local laws and regulations.
+EMS agencies, ambulances, and employers must meet all applicable state and local laws and regulations.

 Are Emergency Medical Responders (EMRs) covered by the EMS Compact?